JointBaseRK/JointBaseRK.github.io/README.md

 <h1>Welcome to Our Blue and Red Team Blog! </h1>

 <p> some text after the title here</p>
-# Welcome to Our Blue and Red Team Blog!

   <p align="left">
     Or instead of using a table maybe we could upload the picture locally and then try to align it right?
   </p>